Edward Streator

 Edward James Streator (December 12, 1930 – April 16, 2019) was an American diplomat.
-He was the 1991 winner of the Benjamin Franklin Medal for his significant contribution to global affairs through co-operation and collaboration between the United States and the United Kingdom.
+He was the 1991 winner of the Benjamin Franklin Medal for his work fostering co-operation and collaboration between the United States and the United Kingdom.
 The Royal Society of Arts called him "a global ‘big thinker’."
 He was a member of White's.

 Education and early career

-Streator attended Princeton University, graduating from there in 1952 with a bachelor's degree.
+Streator attended Princeton University, graduating in 1952 with a bachelor's degree.
 He served four years as a lieutenant in the United States Navy.

-Streator served as a career United States Foreign Service officer, starting in 1956, with postings in Addis Ababa (1958–1960), Lomé (1960–1962), Bureau of Intelligence and Research (1962–1964), and as staff assistant to the Secretary of State (1964–1966).
+Streator served as a career United States Foreign Service officer, starting in 1956, with postings in Addis Ababa (1958–1960), Lomé (1960–1962), Bureau of Intelligence and Research (1962–1964), and as staff assistant to the U.S. Secretary of State (1964–1966).
 Thereafter, he served at the U.S. Mission to the North Atlantic Treaty Organization (NATO) in Paris.
 Returning to Washington, he was Director of NATO affairs at the Department of State, and then became Deputy United States Permanent Representative to NATO in Brussels.
 Afterwards, he became Deputy Chief of Mission in London from 1977-1984.
 Streator was a member of the Founding Council of the Rothermere American Institute at Oxford University.

 Ambassador to OECD

-Streator served as the United States ambassador to the Organisation for Economic Co-operation and Development.
+Streator served as the United States ambassador to the Organisation for Economic Co-operation and Development, succeeding Abraham Katz.
 He was nominated by President Ronald Reagan for that position on July 28, 1984.